VictorJohan/WaterJugChallengeWS/README.md

 * Start with both jugs empty and enqueue this state for exploration.
 * A set is used to keep track of visited states to prevent redundancy.

+## State Exploration:

+* While there are states in the queue, the algorithm:
+  * Dequeues the current state.
+  * Checks if the current state meets the desired amount of water.
+  * If not, generates all possible states that can be derived from the current state by: